sensejs/sensejs/website/docs/overview/injection.md

 -  Middleware provided injectable support, which is the most powerful and elegant part of SenseJs.
 In this article, we'll show you that it's very useful when combining with a traceable logger.

--  Method parameters injection, based on which the `@sensejs/http` and `@sensejs/kafka` handle requests and messages, and such ability can also be useful when you're integrating some protocol other than HTTP and Kafka.
+-  Method invocation framework, based on which the `@sensejs/http` and `@sensejs/kafka` handle requests and messages, and such ability can also be useful when you're integrating some protocol other than HTTP and Kafka.

 ## Example